shrutivtu/event_echo/README.md

    uvicorn combined_app:app --host 0.0.0.0 --port 8000

 5. **Run the Web App:**
     Enter the UI App folder.
-Run the web app with the following commands.
+Enter the Frontend folder and then run the web app with the following commands.
     ```bash
     run npm install
     run npm start